aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 2020 (raster layer matching input, presence = 1, absence = 0).
 To prepare this
 EGV, stands in land category 10 and age groups two and three are selected from [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
-Rasterisation is performed using the function  `egvtools::polygon2input()` (presence = 1, absence = 0) restricting presence locations only outside the clear cut mask.
-The resulting layer was then aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+Rasterisation is performed using the workflow  `egvtools::polygon2input()` (presence = 1, absence = 0) restricting presence locations only outside the clear cut mask.
+The resulting layer was then aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 At the